ni/nimble/specs/nimble-blazor/README.md

 It's possible that Microsoft could spearhead an initiative to create a separate foundational Blazor library, if there was enough community interest (as indicated by [this comment](https://discord.com/channels/449251231706251264/744625301040005121/946799095660556348)), and if that happens we should be willing to adjust as needed.

+Despite having a hard fork, it would still be worthwhile to track issues in the Microsoft/fast-blazor repo to determine if they apply to our own implementation.
+If so, we should be willing to submit fixes to both repos to not only be in good standing with Microsoft, but also keep our implementations as aligned as possible.

 ### Initital Component Set

 Our Nimble Blazor APIs have the possibility of being functionally different from their wrapped nimble-component counter-parts.
 This is the case, for instance, with the Microsoft/fast-blazor `FluentNumberField`, which is strictly typed, and does specific types of error reporting if a number is incorrectly formatted.